wnyc/django-crowdsourcing/docs/producers/options.rst

 **Featured**

-This flag is useful for featuring specific submissions to a survey.
+This flag is useful for featuring specific submissions.
 How featured submissions are displayed exactly is particular to your site.

 **Is public**

-This flag is set manually in the admin.
-Only public submissions are visible on the site.
-This includes aggregate results like pie charts.
+You set this flag manually in the admin.
+Only public submissions appear on the site.
+This includes charts and graphs like maps and pie charts.
+Surveys have a "moderate submissions" field which determines the default "is public" value.
+Moderated surveys have not public submissions which may be switched to public.
+Not moderated surveys have public submissions which may be switched to not public.

 Answer
 ======